Back

 A little help from external services

-To meet the deadline we decided to implement a part of functionality with the help of external services.
-We often do it when working on MVPs to keep within budget and meet the deadlines.
+To meet the deadline, we decided to implement a part of the functionality with the help of external services.
+We often do it when working on MVPs to keep within budget and meet deadlines.
 We used:

 1. Vercel for fast testing;